learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 I did not know which app it was that I saw but after hours upon hours of research and multiple App Store purchases, I found it - [Notability](https://www.gingerlabs.com/)!

 Later it turned out that it had awesome search and it even went on to fill the void in my life that was left by what Evernote and gDocs/gDrive lacked.
-I still drop its creators - Ginger Labs -  a feature request from time to time but for now they are near perfect and I hope they keep striving for perfection.
+I still drop its creators - Ginger Labs -  a [feature request](https://portal.productboard.com/daxvub92vjulkcfdwdi1ba18/) or some feedback from time to time but for now they are near perfect and I hope they keep striving for perfection.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data: